Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: : Design Space Heuristics

 \subsection{\OPNAME Heuristics}

-As \OPNAME leads to four distinct schedules, heuristics that will aide framework and runtimes to pick bespoke schedules can help.
+Since \OPNAME leads to distinct schedules, selecting the optimal one is essential for maximizing performance.
+While we can benchmark common GEMM dimensions in distributed ML, the vast diversity of batch sizes, sequence lengths, and model scales makes exhaustive offline profiling infeasible.
+We therefore utilize heuristics to enable optimal \OPNAME execution based on static parameters, that also works for future/unseen shapes and sizes.
+The heuristics can aide frameworks and runtimes to pick bespoke schedules.
 We present our design for this heuristic in Figure~\ref{fig:ficco_heuristics}.
-Specifically, we first observe that relative magnitude of GEMM rows (M) and column dimension (K) can provide a clear guidance on choice of communication shape to pick: \textbf{1D} if M\textgreater K or \textbf{2D} otherwise in order to minimize resultant DIL (Section~\ref{sec:charac_dil_gemm}).
+Specifically, we first observe that relative magnitude of GEMM row (M) and column dimension (K) can provide a clear guidance on choice of communication shape to pick: \textbf{1D} if M\textgreater K or \textbf{2D} otherwise in order to minimize resultant DIL (Section~\ref{sec:charac_dil_gemm}).
 For latter, there is a single \OPNAME schedule available (\textit{uniform-fused-2D}).
-For the former, first recall that each \OPNAME schedule has an unique and inherent inefficiency loss signature (DIL-CIL degree) as depicted in Figure~\ref{fig:ficco_heuristics}.
+For the former, first recall that each \OPNAME schedule has a unique and inherent inefficiency loss signature (DIL-CIL degree) as depicted in Figure~\ref{fig:ficco_heuristics}.
 As such, we match each schedule with operations least sensitive to their inherent inefficiencies.
-As an example, since \textit{uniform-fused-1D} inherently manifests low DIL and high CIL, we pick this schedule for scenarios with low combination of GEMM \textbf{\otb} and \textbf{\mt} for DIL negative correlates with \otb and CIL positively correlates with \mt (Section~\ref{sec:charac_bespoke_ficco}).
+As an example, since \textit{uniform-fused-1D} inherently manifests low DIL and high CIL, it is selected for scenarios with low GEMM op-to-byte (\textbf{\otb}) and low memory traffic (\textbf{\mt}), since DIL negatively correlates with \otb and CIL positively correlates with \mt (Section~\ref{sec:charac_bespoke_ficco}).
 We similarly match \textit{hetero-unfused-1D} with high combination of \otb and \mt and assign \textit{hetero-fused-1D} schedule otherwise.